tsieczko/arch-config/README.md

-# arch-config
+# dotfiles

-Configurations and notes for Arch Linux
+My dotfiles that should work on Arch Linux.